Bridge River: Canyon

+Below Terzaghi Dam, the mostly dry riverbed runs through the immense gorge of the Bridge River Canyon.
+The river is joined by the Yalakom River near Horseshoe Canyon and the community of Moha.

+Its confluence with the Fraser occurs at a double gorge formed by the two rivers, which are forced through narrow banks at this point and reminiscent of a fountain, near today's community of Fountain.

 Tributaries

-Because of the diversion of the river to Seton Lake by Terzaghi Dam and tunnels through Mission Mountain, which is in that area the south flank of the Bridge, what Bridge River water enters the Fraser now is largely the flow of one of the Bridge's tributaries, the Yalakom River.
-The Yalakom, whose name means 'the ewe of the mountain sheep' in the Chilcotin language, was in old times known as the North Fork of the Bridge.
+The Yalakom, whose name means 'the ewe of the mountain sheep' in the Chilcotin language, was formerly known as the North Fork of the Bridge and now provides much of the flow for the river below the diversion at Carpenter Lake.
 The South Fork of the Bridge River is many miles upstream, at the community of Gold Bridge, and is today known as the Hurley River (originally Hamilton's River).
 Several other large feeder streams contribute to the diverted flow of the Bridge, including Gun Creek, Tyaughton Creek, Marshall Creek, and Cadwallader Creek; the last-named is a tributary of the Hurley, about 15 kilometres upstream from its confluence with the Bridge.